 A drunk tank is a facility used to detain people who have been arrested for public intoxication.
-In urban areas, the drunk tank may be a series of large jail cells in which multiple prisoners are deposited overnight to sleep off their intoxication, and in smaller communities, regular jail cells may do double-duty as the drunk tank as needed.
-Generally, people are released from the drunk tank the next morning, after they have sobered up.
+In urban areas, it may be a series of large jail cells in which multiple prisoners are deposited overnight to sleep off their intoxication, and in smaller communities, regular jail cells may do double-duty as the drunk tank as needed.
+Generally, people are released from the cells the next morning, after they have sobered up.

 Public intoxication can be a problem for a variety of reasons, and different law enforcement agencies have different ways of dealing it.
 Generally, arrest is used when police officers are concerned that someone may be injured as a result of intoxication, or when a drunk might injure someone else.
 Drunks are also simply regarded as a public nuisance in some regions, as they are considered unpleasant or unsightly to encounter.
 In addition to spending the night in the drunk tank, the prisoner may also be expected to pay a fine or to do community service.

 Picking drunks up and temporarily detaining them can be preferable to leaving them in the streets, where they could get into trouble, but the drunk tank isn't without problems.
-If a mixed group of prisoners is detained together, people may argue or fight in the drunk tank, and the prison must also provide basic amenities for detainees, like blankets and toilets.
-If someone is injured or becomes sick in the drunk tank, this also becomes the responsibility of the police, and it can generate administrative problems.
+If a mixed group of prisoners is detained together, people may argue or fight, and the prison must also provide basic amenities for detainees, like blankets and toilets.
+If someone is injured or becomes sick in these cells, this also becomes the responsibility of the police, and it can generate administrative problems.

 Drunk tanks aren't just for drunks.
 Some agencies use them to detain people who are high on drugs, again on the argument that the prisoner may pose a danger to him or herself or others.
 If people are detained as a result of consuming illegal drugs, they may face criminal charges, depending on the laws of the region.